pprimm/blue-pill-blink/README.md

 # Blink for Blue Pill using Platformio & ST-Link
 ## Why is this here
-I created this repository to help you quickly bootstrap a project using the Blue Pill with Platformio & ST-Link.
+I created this repository to help quickly bootstrap a project using the Blue Pill with Platformio & ST-Link.
 It's meant to be used by those not familiar with the Blue Pill, ST-Link, Platformio or the platformio.ini settings and those migrating from the Arduino IDE to Platformio.
 Many times I get stuck on things like:
 - “what are the minimum platform settings I need to get a successful compile?”
 - “what’s the base code I can use to prove a valid compile and program execution?”
 - “do I use the pin number or other ID for accessing GPIO?”